General concepts

 Some resources have a string field key, which also uniquely identifies a resource.
 The key identifier is always assigned to a resource by the client.

-The Import API uses the key field to identify resources.
-You must assign a key to resources to update them using the Import API.
+Import and export functionalities, including the Import API, use the key field to identify resources.
+You must assign a key to resources to update them by import.

 Update guarantees